Learning to Disagree: The Surprising Path to Navigating Differences with Empathy and Respect by John Inazu

 Recommended by one of our workshop participants, as a companion to Brooks’ book, I am excited to read this and pull from it for the Fall Workshops!

 I have had the SLCL pre-order copies of this book for one of our “book talks.”
 It will be available Oct.
 21st.
-I have the discussion slated for November.
+I have the discussion slated for November, though I have yet to read the book!

 Abundance, by Ezra Klein

-This book has been getting rave reviews, so new I haven’t gotten to it , yet, but I think it would be a great book talk!
+This book has been getting rave reviews and I used it for policy talks earlier this Spring.
+He has us look at policy through a lens of specific questions, rather than promote a specific policy.
 Klein says, “This book is dedicated to a simple idea: To have the future we want, we need to build and invent more of what we need.”
 He examines how the overabundance of the 20th century, the fights between the Left and the Right, an overwhelming consumer goods, has distracted us from a scarcity of homes and energy and infrastructure and scientific breakthroughs.

 Klein focuses on the building blocks of the future (Housing, Transportation, Energy and Health).